alexkritchevsky

 5. Conclude things: if one of the variants clearly emerged as a winner, commit to that result and remove the others from code.
 Don’t forget to also mass-email folks and show off the results of your experiment and claim credit for driving X% signups / revenue / whatever.
 Good on you, promotions all around.
 Stick it on your resume.

 We might call this the Data Science Scientific Method.
-It certainly looks like we did some “Science”.
-After all, isn’t this how Science worked on those triptychs?
+It certainly looks like we did science—after all, isn’t this how science worked on those triptychs in middle school?

-As everyone knows, Science is good— it’s the only way to be right, to avoid bias, guesswork, and blind spots.
-In fact, everyone at the company also knows that everyone else knows that Science is good, so there’s no need to even discuss it.
-Just carry on with doing the Science, being right, and making money.
-It’s working, too, so you know it’s right: this Science is getting good results, converting customers, winning promotions and whatnot, and making lots of money.
-Everyone is very pleased to be part of this big rational machine that’s smarter than any of the individuals it comprises.
+Everybody knows that Science is Good.
+Why is it good?
+Because it’s the only way to be right, which means systematically avoiding bias, guesswork, and blind spots.
+Fortunately everyone at the company also knows that that everybody else knows that Science is Good, so there’s no need to even discuss it.
+Instead we can carry on with doing science, being right, and making money.
+We know it’s right because it’s working: science is getting good results, converting customers, earning promotions, and making lots of money.
+Everyone can be very pleased that they’re part of big rational money-making machine which is smarter than any individual.

 2. That big rational machine is somehow dumber than a single person.